 100% safe&clean

-DVDFab DVD Ripper is one of the bets software tools that allows you to rip or copy content from DVDs, circumventing these region restrictions.
+DVDFab DVD Ripper is one of the best software that allows you to rip content from DVDs, circumventing these region restrictions.
 Plus, DVDFab Blu-ray Ripper is designed to handle region-coded Blu-rays.
-DVDFab is now the only tool that keep updating to support newly-released DVDs or Blu-rays with protection mechanism.

-Once your load your DVD or Blu-ray source to the software, DVDFab will automatically detect and remove the DVD region code or any other copy protection mechanism.
-Then you are able to rip your DVDs to formats that can be played on any device, such as Media players, mobile phones, Xbox, iOS devices, PS3s, and other gadgets.
+Once your load your DVD or Blu-ray source to the software, DVDFab will automatically detect and remove the DVD region code or any other copy protection.
+Then you are able to rip your DVDs to formats that can be played on any device, such as Media players, mobile phones, Xbox, PS3, etc.

 Solution 2: Purchase a Region-Free or Multi-Region DVD or Blu-ray Player

-If you're looking to effectively remove DVD copy protection, such as regional codes, an optimal solution is to purchase a region-free player.
+If you're looking to effectively remove DVD copy protection, such as regional codes, the second solution we recommend is to purchase a region-free player.
 A region-free DVD player is designed to play DVDs from any part of the world regardless of their regional code.
 This means you can watch a DVD from Asia in North America or Europe without any issues.

 These players work by either bypassing the regional coding system on the disc or converting it so that it's compatible with your local standard.
 Some models even allow you to manually select your region before playing a disc.